Health Risks Associated with Microplastics

 Let's talk about polyester (plastic in textile form) and microplastic risks on our health.
+Textiles are the largest source of microplastic pollution in our oceans.
+When washed, synthetic materials release tiny plastic microfibers aka microplastics.

 MEN, let's start with you.
 If you're interested in pro-creating, don't wear polyester underpants.
 Turns out "...fertile men can be rendered azoospermic [aka no sperm] by wearing the polyester sling."(source) It appears reversible in this study but other studies in dogs wearing polyester underpants 😂 show it produced significant decrease in sperm count and motile sperms, with an increase in abnormal forms; the testicular biopsy showed degenerative changes."(source)